 To mark the centenary of Yusef Lateef’s birth, the UMass Fine Arts Center celebrates his life with a multi-faceted, online project that includes: a live virtual concert, an exhibit of his visual art, a photo gallery of images, readings of scholarly papers relating to Lateef, dramatic readings of his fiction, film excerpts about Lateef, and 100 short video responses to Lateef by a cross-section of musicians, writers, former students, friends, colleagues and family.

-Five improvisers each play short solo pieces to launch the exhibition: 1) Alexis Marcelo (piano); 2) Gwen Laster (violin); 3) Fay Victor (voice); 4) Adam Rudolph (percussion); 5) Douglas Ewart (reeds)
+On Friday, October 9, 2020, five improvisers each played short solo pieces to launch the Centenary Celebrtion.
+Featuring Alexis Marcelo (piano); Gwen Laster (violin); Fay Victor (voice); Adam Rudolph (percussion); Douglas Ewart (reeds).

 We asked a wide variety of people who knew Yusef Lateef to reflect on the ways he impacted their lives, detail the nature of their relationship, share stories, and think deeply about his legacy.

 Curated and organized by UMass Theater Department faculty member Dr. Priscilla Page, this section features dramatic readings by theater makers who draw from Yusef Lateef’s novellas, Another Avenue and Night in the Garden of Love and his collection of short stories, Spheres.

 Grounded in scholarship and matching the expansiveness of his views on life and art, this section, organized by Dr. Jason Robinson and Dr. Priscilla Page, will reflect many aspects of Dr. Lateef’s life, creative work, and influence.
 Work representing both new and ongoing research will be added throughout the year.

 It is hard to find a musician who explored more different kinds of music than Yusef Lateef.